 10. Get enough sleep the night before, and prepare your clothes.
 Be clean and neat.

-If you’d like additional preparation, then check out these resources available from Candace Davies, or contact her for an interview coaching session.
+If you’d like additional preparation for your upcoming interview, check out these resources available from Candace Alstad-Davies, or contact her for an interview coaching session.